 Highlights of camping here include:

-- They have huge wilderness style campsites!
+- Huge wilderness style campsites!
 Nobody is parking their RV in a paved parking lot, the sites are surrounded by trees, and most sites have good privacy.
 This isn't your traditional "private campground" where the resort has paved a large field and painted lines on the pavement for each trailer.

 - You can set up a trailer or tent on most sites.
 There are no "trailer only" sites so you can camp side by side with friends who may be camping differently than you (a challenge we always face because we want a full hook up site for our trailer, but still want to camp near our friends who sleep in a tent.)